m5stack/M5Unit-ENV/README.md

 bash docs/doxy.sh
 ```

 It will output it under docs/html
+If you want to output Git commit hashes to html, do it for the git cloned folder.

 #### Required
 - [Doxyegn](https://www.doxygen.nl/)
 - [pcregrep](https://formulae.brew.sh/formula/pcre2)
+- [Git](https://git-scm.com/) (Output commit hash to html)